How Authoritarianism Found Me

 What I didn’t know but was going to learn** over 19 months is that Cave Junction (in Josephine county, Oregon) is also deeply authoritarian: power is stolen and hoarded by those few who claim authority, forcing those with less or very little power to adapt to that power scarcity and comply or face punishment in some form, the threat of which is directly expressed or implied.

-I’m confident I’d win a wager that no one like me — an active San Francisco Bay Area researcher whose areas of expertise are culture, power, and change — has ever actually lived in and studied a culture like the one growing in Josephine county.
+I’m confident I’d win a wager that no one like me — an active San Francisco Bay Area researcher whose areas of expertise are culture, power, relations, and change — has ever actually lived in and studied a culture like the one growing in Josephine county.
 Frankly, I was not prepared for the profundity of unfamiliarity — or the totalizing effect of isolation — in this nearby rural world.

 I assumed before moving out of California that the Presidential election outcome would be different.
 I assumed I would have a front-row seat to witness the white supremacists and militia freak out in Southern Oregon after the first woman occupied the Office of the President.
 (At least a dozen more assumptions I held turned out to be dead wrong.)